Vimaser/EdgarAaronMusic/README.md

 #a43d4c - A rich, dark red, representing the deeper tones in the heart.

 Okay, mostly done.
 Made some ease of use changes to the admin portal based on previous projects.

+Reminder: Change UUID rules and attach UUID on backEnd!